How Inflation Is Affecting Different Countries

 How Inflation Affects Developed Countries

-Central in developed countries, we see central banks react by increasing interest rates.
+In developed countries, we see central banks react by increasing interest rates.
 This causes borrowing to become more expensive and thus slows spending, which in turn reduces inflationary pressure.
 Also, with higher interest rates, what we see is that mortgages, business loans, and investments are affected, which at times will put the brakes on economic growth.

 How Inflation Affects Emerging Economies